ricsanfre/pi-cluster/docs/_docs/certmanager.md

 3. Cert-manager temporary creates the requested TXT record in the DNS.
 If Let's Encrypt can read the challenge and it is correct, it will issue the certificates back to cert-manager.
 4. Cert-manager will then store the certificates as secrets, and our website (or whatever) will use those certificates for securing our traffic with TLS.

+##### DNS Split horizon

+In case of using [[DNS#Split Horizon architecture|DNS split horizon architecture]], where a internal private DNS server is used, cert-manager need to be re-configured so internal DNS server is not used during DNS01 challenge process.

+-   Step 1: Create `cert-manager-values.yaml` file

+    ```yaml
+    crds:
+      enabled: true
+    # Setting Nameservers for DNS01 ACME challenge.
+    # For more information, see the [cert-manager documentation](https://cert-manager.io/docs/configuration/acme/dns01/#setting-nameservers-for-dns01-self-check).
+    # A comma-separated string with the host and port of the recursive nameservers cert-manager should query.
+    dns01RecursiveNameservers: 8.8.8.8:53,1.1.1.1:53
+    # Forces cert-manager to use only the recursive nameservers for verification.
+    # Enabling this option could cause the DNS01 self check to take longer owing to caching performed by the recursive nameservers.
+    dns01RecursiveNameserversOnly: true
+    ```

+-   Step 2: Reinstall cert-manager

+    ```shell
+    helm upgrade --install cert-manager jetstack/cert-manager --namespace cert-manager -f cert-manager-values.yaml
+    ```

+##### Configuring different DNS providers

 Cert-manager by default support several DNS providers to automatically configure the requested DNS record challenge.

 For supporting additional DNS providers webhooks can be developed.
 See supported list and further documentation in [Certmanager documentation: "ACME DNS01" ](https://cert-manager.io/docs/configuration/acme/dns01/).

+Some of the supported DNS service providers are:

+-   AWS Route53
+-   Google CloudDNS
+-   AzureDNS
+-   CloudFlare
+-   Dynamic DNS (DDNS).
+Support RFC-2136 compliant DNS server like Bind9.

+###### IONOS as DNS provider

-IONOS, my DNS server provider, is not supported by Certmanager (neither OOTB support nor through supported external webhooks).
+[IONOS](https://www.ionos.com/), DNS server provider, is not supported by Certmanager (neither OOTB support nor through supported external webhooks).

 Even when it is not officially supported by the community, there is a github project  providing a [IONOS cert-manager webhook](https://github.com/fabmade/cert-manager-webhook-ionos).

 This ionos-webhook uses the [IONOS developer API](https://developer.hosting.ionos.es/), allowing the remote configuration of the DNS using a RESTFUL API.

-This IONOS developer API can be used also with Certbot.
-[Cerbot](https://certbot.eff.org/) is an opensource software to automate the interaction with Let's Encrypt.
-A Certbot plugin is needed to automate DNS challenge process using IONOS developer API.
-See an implementation of such Cerbot plugin in this [cerbot-dns-ionos project](https://github.com/helgeerbe/certbot-dns-ionos).

-#### Creating IONOS developer API Key
+{{site.data.alerts.note}}

 To use IONOS developer API, first API key must be created.